What is a business book ghostwriter?

 How can I read something you’ve written?

 Your style can be anything from formal to funny.
-Every book is different: every client is different.
+Every book is different: every client is unique.

 Will I make money from book sales?